Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 }
 ```

 Restart your server to add your new changes.
-Then add a new meal from at [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker).
-You should see a webpage update with your new meal and a list of the meal names, rating and as well as a picture of the meal.
+Then add a new meal at [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker).
+You should see a webpage update with your new meal and a list of the meal names, rating and a picture of the meal.

 ## Adding HTML and CSS

-You now have everything needed to make a fully functioning Foodtracker Website hosted on a Kitura Server.
-Now we just have to make it look better with some more HTML and CSS.
-As an example, We have taken the CSS template from [Food Blog Template](https://www.w3schools.com/w3css/tryw3css_templates_food_blog.htm) and connected the server using Stencil to produce `Example.stencil`.
+You now have everything you need for a fully functioning FoodTracker website which is hosted on a Kitura server.
+Now we're going improve the presentation using CSS and some more HTML.
+As an example, we have taken the CSS template from [Food Blog Template](https://www.w3schools.com/w3css/tryw3css_templates_food_blog.htm) and connected it to our server using Stencil to produce `Example.stencil`.

-### Move Example.Stencil to views folder
+### Move `Example.Stencil` to the Views folder
-1. Open your teminal window.
+1. Open your terminal window.
 2. Change directory to your FoodTrackerBackend
 ```
 cd ~/FoodTrackerBackend/